corbla/corbla/README.md

 # Cybersecurity, Networking, and Computer Science Projects

 Welcome to my project repository!
 This repository serves as a central location for my cybersecurity, networking, and computer science projects.
-It showcases my technical skills, hands-on experience, and continuous learning as I pursue a career in cybersecurity.
+It showcases my technical skills, hands-on experience, and continuous learning as I pursue a career in cybersecurity. www.linkedin.com/in/corbin-blanco-8232563a4

 ## About Me

-I am a Cybersecurity student with a passion for technology, problem-solving, and learning how systems work.
+Hello, i'm Corbin, a Cybersecurity student with a passion for technology, problem-solving, and learning how systems work.
 Through these projects, I explore topics including:

 - Cybersecurity
 - Network Administration